westandy/tutorials/README.md

 ```
 3. Like thunks, we can handle complicated asynchronous sequences, but in "generator" style
 4. Generators are more complicated to understand, but your code may become cleaner as a result
+5. Saga
+- long lived transaction that can be written as a sequence of transactions that can be interleaved

 ## Epics